 - Printing your artwork

 Extended Studies graphics courses are offered fully online in four weekly modules to be completed during the week they are offered.
-Each course lasts four weeks and students will spend approximately four hours per week engaged in the course.
+Each course lasts four weeks, and students will spend about five to six hours per week engaged in the course.
 Videos and class assignments that synthesize course content will be the primary learning tools.
-The structure of the program enables students to receive personal feedback on their work from the instructor and allows students to interact with the instructor and other students via online discussions.
+The program's structure enables students to receive personal feedback on their work from the instructor and allows students to interact with the instructor and other students via online discussions.

-Participation in the course requires high-speed Internet access, the application installed on your computer, and an email address.
-Courses are taught using the latest version of Adobe’s software, currently version CC 2018.
-Students must have Illustrator version CC 2018 installed on their computer.
+Participation in the course requires high-speed internet access, the application installed on your computer and an email address.
+Courses are taught using the latest version of Adobe’s software, currently version CC 2019.
+Students must have version CC 2019 installed on their computer.
+Please note: These online courses are not optimized for access on mobile devices.

 Certificates of completion will be awarded at the conclusion of the course to participants who participate in all course modules and complete all required assignments by the course end date.
 Advanced courses require a working knowledge of software applications prior to enrollment.